microsoft/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

 ## Best Practices for Function Calling

 - Define **Clear Function Parameters:** Ensure that each function has a clear and concise description, along with well-defined parameters.
-This helps the model understand when and how to call the function, reducing ambiguity and improving the acuracy of the model's responses.
+This helps the model understand when and how to call the function, reducing ambiguity and improving the accuracy of the model's responses.

 - **Error Handling:** Include robust error handling in your functions to manage unexpected inputs or failures gracefully.